Back to: Design Patterns in C# With Real-Time Examples

 Repository Pattern Implementation Guidelines

-We are going to work with the same example that we started in the Non-Generic Repository Design pattern, and Continue in Generic Repository Design Pattern articles.
+We are going to work with the same example that we started in the Non-Generic Repository Design Pattern and Continue with Generic Repository Design Pattern articles.
 So please read these two articles before proceeding to this article.
-Modify the IGenericRepository.cs file as shown below.
+Let us first modify the IGenericRepository.cs file as shown below.
+This interface going to define the common database operations for all entities such as Employee, Customer, Product, Payment, etc. of our application.

-namespace RepositoryUsingEFinMVC.GenericRepository { public interface IGenericRepository<T> where T : class { IEnumerable<T> GetAll(); T GetById(object id); void Insert(T obj); void Update(T obj); void Delete(object id); void Save(); } }
+using System.Collections.Generic; namespace RepositoryUsingEFinMVC.GenericRepository { //Here, we are creating the IGenericRepository interface as a Generic Interface //Here, we are applying the Generic Constraint //The constraint is T which is going to be a class public interface IGenericRepository<T> where T : class { IEnumerable<T> GetAll(); T GetById(object id); void Insert(T obj); void Update(T obj); void Delete(object id); void Save(); } }

-Now we need to provide a specific implementation for each entity.
-Let say we want two extra operations for the Employee entity such as to get Employees By gender and get employees by department.
-As these two operations are specific to the Employee entity there is no point to add these two operations in the Generic Repository.
+Now we need to provide the Specific or Non-Generic implementation for each entity.
+Let’s say we want two extra operations for the Employee entity such as getting Employees By gender and getting employees by department.
+As these two operations are specific to the Employee entity there is no point to add these two operations to the Generic Repository.

-using RepositoryUsingEFinMVC.DAL; using RepositoryUsingEFinMVC.GenericRepository; using System.Collections.Generic; namespace RepositoryUsingEFinMVC.Repository { public interface IEmployeeRepository : IGenericRepository<Employee> { IEnumerable<Employee> GetEmployeesByGender(string Gender); IEnumerable<Employee> GetEmployeesByDepartment(string Dept); } }
+using RepositoryUsingEFinMVC.DAL; using RepositoryUsingEFinMVC.GenericRepository; using System.Collections.Generic; namespace RepositoryUsingEFinMVC.Repository { public interface IEmployeeRepository : IGenericRepository<Employee> { //Here, you need to define the operations which are specific to Employee Entity IEnumerable<Employee> GetEmployeesByGender(string Gender); IEnumerable<Employee> GetEmployeesByDepartment(string Dept); } }

 Note: Using a specific repository we can access all the operations.
 But using the generic repository we can access only the operations which are defined in the generic repository.

-Now run the application and see everything is working as expected.
-In the next article, I am going to discuss how to use the Unit of Work using both generic and non-generic repositories in the ASP.NET MVC applications.
-Here, in this article, I try to explain how to implement both generic and non-generic repositories in ASP.NET MVC application using Entity Framework step by step with a simple example.
+Now run the application and see if everything is working as expected.
+In the next article, I am going to discuss how to use the Unit of Work using both Generic and Non-Generic Repositories in the ASP.NET MVC applications.
+Here, in this article, I try to explain how to implement both Generic and Non-Generic Repositories in ASP.NET MVC Applications with Entity Framework.

 Nice Idea